 - Language: The default language for displaying the subscription

 - Title: The title of the subscription product

 - Description: Details that tell the user about the subscription

-- Price: USD price of subscription per recurrence
+- Price: Default price of subscription per recurrence

 - Additional currency pricing (can be auto-filled)